Best Practices for Securing Administrative Access

-- For administrators with change privileges, require MFA using external authentication and authorization using RADIUS or SAML.
-See Configure Local or External Authentication for Firewall Administrators for details on how to configure external authentication with MFA.If you have a strong authentication infrastructure using smart cards, Configure Certificate-Based Administrator Authentication to the Web Interface and Configure SSH Key-Based Administrator Authentication to the CLI.If available, use privileged account management (PAM) and/or privileged identity management (PIM) solutions to secure administrator credentials externally.
+- For administrators with change privileges, require MFA using external authentication and authorization using RADIUS or SAML (Configure Local or External Authentication for Firewall Administrators with MFA).If you have a strong authentication infrastructure using smart cards, Configure Certificate-Based Administrator Authentication to the Web Interface and Configure SSH Key-Based Administrator Authentication to the CLI.If available, use privileged account management (PAM) or privileged identity management (PIM) solutions (or both) to secure administrator credentials externally.

 Create Strong Administrator Passwords

-Configure a strict password policy, including requiring frequent password changes (
+Configure a strict password policy that requires frequent password changes (

 Minimum Password Complexity